EggerMarc/EggerMarc/README.md

 ## Hey!
 It's Marc 👋
 ---

-I'm a self-taught developer, currently CTO at [Creology](https://creology.co).
+I'm a data science enthusiast, developer, and foodie.
+Currently building cool stuff for [Creology](https://creology.co).

 ⚡ Most of my work is done in
 <br><br>